-4.8 Where there is an alleged breach of planning requirements within a conservation area, such as the felling of trees or the installation of new windows without planning permission, we will take steps to deal with it.
-You can find out more about our approach on the planning enforcement page on our website.
+4.7 Where there is an alleged breach of planning requirements within a conservation area, such as the felling of trees or the installation of new windows without planning permission, the Council will take steps to deal with it.
+More information is available on our planning enforcement webpage.